 Similarly, if you’re an engineer but also acquire management skills, you can either get a job or sell these skills on a freelance basis.
 So whatever you do is usually a mix of both.
 Whatever you do, whether it’s a job for entrepreneurship, it’s based on these basic fundamentals.

 Ideally, a student should aim at a career which helps you acquire both knowledge and a skill set.
 For examples, if you are a singer or actor, you really need to hone your skills to be successful.
-But at the same time, you also need to have an understanding of marketing, communication, personality and presentation, so that you can sell your skills.
+But at the same time, you also need to have an understanding of marketing, communication, personality and presentation.
+This will help you “sell your skills.”

 So, skill is not enough to be successful these days specially in the saturated markets.
 You can only deliver real value if you have the right combination of skills and knowledge.
 In other words, you don’t need knowledge to sell skills, and you need skills to sell knowledge.